 - 50,000 bonus points after you make $4,000 in purchases within the first 3 months of account opening.

-- 3x points on travel and dining after earning your annual travel credit.
+- 3x points on travel and dining after earning your annual travel credit, and 10x points on Lyft rides until March 2022.
 1x points on all other purchases.

 - $300 annual travel credit.